PCDMZ-DEV/Sleek/Sleek/README.md

 This will be a fully functional version of the MIT Licensed Sleek Dashboard.
 Developed with Visual Studio 2017 and ASP.NET Core 2, it will eventually implement every feature provided by the template.

 # Latest Release
 Users can sign in and controls are kept in context with their credentials.
 (Admin, Manager or Ordinary User).
+Basic user management (via the Administrator Profile) is partially enabled as are Notifications and Activity History.
+Search via the built-in search bar is enabled for User Management and a new Project Manager has been partially implemented.

+Though simple in design, the Project Manager demonstrates the use of Relational data in views and the techniques needed to manage one to many forms in Entity Framework Core.

-Basic user management (via the Administrator Profile) is partially enabled as is the notifications menu.
-The plan is to finish up Registration, Password Recovery and User Management before moving on to the more interesting features.
+The plan is to finish up Registration, Password Recovery and User Management before building out the more interesting features.
 On registration, both a Customer Record and an Administrative user record are established.
 After that, each Customer is responsible for managing their own Users.

 ## Important

-This solution is a new work in progress and will be getting updates for several more weeks.
+This solution is a continuing work in progress and will be getting regular updates for several more weeks.
 Feel free to look it over, but many parts of it are still incomplete.

 ## Known Issues

 * Registration and Password Recovery are unfinished and first on the list for completion.
-* The system is based on a Customer with multiple users.
-Customers are created during the registration process and can create an unlimited number of users for their account.
+* Paginated lists do not yet track their current page number.
+On returning from a detail form, you will return to page one.
 * Currently, there are no custom validation attributes.
 Several will be added as the project progresses.
 (Model validation)
 * The project is compatible with ASP.NET Core identity, but does not use the built-in tables for role management.